Dusk, South Baltimore by Deborah Phelps

 Deborah Phelps is a professor of Victorian literature and Women’s Studies at Sam Houston University.
 Originally, from Baltimore, she lives and works in Huntsville, Texas, home of the biggest penal colony and fastest death row in the nation.
 But that is a subject in other poems.
 She has published a chapbook, Deep East (selected by Stephen Dunn) and in many journals, including Southern Poetry Review, Spoon River Review, and Verse.

-3 thoughts on “Dusk, South Baltimore by Deborah Phelps
+3 responses to “Dusk, South Baltimore by Deborah Phelps ”

 I remember the ride as well.
 Coming from Westport you could add the low viaducts over the swamp and the domed muskrat homes.